 In the study, the researchers identified two substances in common foods that might be beneficial in terms of cancer prevention: Sulforaphane from cruciferous vegetables such as broccoli and cauliflower, and polyphenols, found in green tea.
 (Find out more about the health benefits of green tea.)
 The dietary concentrations used in mice were equivalent to one to two cups of green tea and two cups of broccoli sprout/per day for human consumption.

-Tollefsbol and colleagues work in the field of epigenetics, the study of biological mechanisms that can switch genes on and off.
-Their hope is to identify ways to alter gene expression in fatal diseases such as ER-negative breast cancer, potentially overriding the cancer’s imperviousness to hormone therapy.
-While conventional cancer research tends to zero in on a single compound, Dr. Tollefsbol has been combining cancer-preventive compounds in attempts to target ER-negative tumors.
+The University of Alabama researchers work in the field of epigenetics, the study of biological mechanisms that can switch genes on and off.
+Their hope is to identify ways to alter gene expression in diseases such as ER-negative breast cancer, potentially overriding the cancer’s imperviousness to hormone therapy.
+While conventional cancer research tends to zero in on a single compound, the researchers have been combining cancer-preventive compounds in attempts to target ER-negative tumors.

 The study can’t really say if a particular diet will help women with the disease since there’s no guarantee that compounds that affect laboratory-grown cells would have the same impact in the body.
 (See what happens to your body when you follow a vegan diet.)
 However, further research could potentially introduce new treatment options for patients in human clinical trials.

 Nutrition plays a key role in cancer care and finding ways to use your diet to supplement the effect of traditional breast cancer medication is very promising, according to Dr. Fischer.
 “A plant-based diet will likely only work in combination [with] other treatments and may not work in everyone,” he says.
 “At this point, it should not be used as a substitute for other treatment.”

 The next step would be to take these findings and test them in human clinical trials, the researchers concluded.